Pillsbury Winthrop Shaw Pittman LLP - The Inside View

 Each office runs the summer program slightly differently, but all offices ensure that summers are getting exposure to different practice areas and have an appropriate amount of assignments: “Every year we tailor the number of summers in our summer classes so that there is room for and the expectation that each summer can get an offer.”
 Most summers return as junior associates: “Offers to join Pillsbury are not specific as to any particular practice area, but we make every effort to assign junior attorneys to the practice section of their choice."

-Top tips for this stage: “Try to get as broad of exposure over the summer as possible.
+Top tips for this stage: “Try to get as broad an exposure over the summer as possible.
 This is the time to get to know your future colleagues, as well as figure out who they work with best and what practice areas they would like to work in” Mariah Brandt

 And finally… “So much of applying to BigLaw is making sure you find a firm that, when you’re stuck working late nights, are the people you’re working with making it better?” second-year associate